Exclusive interview with award-winning social entrepreneur and author, Kathleen K. Janus.

-- Funding experimentation to find a funding model true to your goals and effective at raising money, like Hot Bread Kitchen did when they both raised money and sold bread to sustain their training program for low-income women to find jobs in the food industry.
+- Funding experimentation to find a funding model true to your goals and effective at raising money like Hot Bread Kitchen did when they both raised money and sold bread to sustain their training program for low-income women to find jobs in the food industry.

 - Leading collaboratively by building a team and creating an environment where people feel empowered and appreciated, like the crowdfunding platform Kiva did by allowing employees to manage their own success

-- Telling compelling stories to share the work you’re doing, like founder of the Center for Youth Wellness Nadine Burke Harris did in a TED talk that’s been viewed over 2.5 million times.
+- Telling compelling stories to share the work you’re doing, like the founder of the Center for Youth Wellness Nadine Burke Harris did in a TED talk that’s been viewed over 2.5 million times.